metadata toggle

 Contraindications

-Do not use in cases of hypersensitivity to the active substances, or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Special precautions for use in animals
+Special precautions for safe use in the target species

-Use only according to the benefit /risk assessment by the responsible veterinarian.
+Use only according to the benefit-risk assessment by the responsible veterinarian.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

 Tetracosactide can cause hypersensitivity in people, particularly those with existing allergic disorders, such as asthma.
-People with such allergic disorders, or a known hypersensitivity to tetracosactide, ACTH or any of the excipients, should avoid contact with the product.
+People with such allergic disorders, or a known hypersensitivity to tetracosactide, ACTH or any of the excipients, should avoid contact with the veterinary medicinal product.
 If you develop clinical symptoms following exposure, such as skin reactions, nausea, vomiting, oedema and dizziness, or any signs of anaphylactic shock, you should seek medical advice immediately and show the package leaflet or label to the physician.

 Wash hands after use.